Jack Katz (artist): The First Kingdom

 Moving to California led to Katz's introduction to underground comics.
 Through independent publishing he saw the potential to create his own story without editorial interference.
 The First Kingdom is a 24-issue, 768-page graphic novel that took Katz 12 years to complete, outside of writing the story.
 He finished two books per year, intentionally totaling 24 in order to mirror the number of books in Homer's Iliad and Odyssey.
 Each issue is dedicated to his then-wife, Carolyn.

-The epic was published by Comics & Comix Co. from 1974 to 1977, at which point publication was taken over by Bud Plant (a Comics & Comix co-founder) and completed in 1986.
-Early praise for Kingdom came from Playboy magazine and the Rocket's Blast Comicollector fanzine, but it was never a commercial success due in part to the frequency with which it came out and its adult content.
+The epic was published by Comics & Comix Co. from 1974 to 1977, at which point publication was taken over by Bud Plant Inc. (a Comics & Comix co-founder) and completed in 1986.
+Early praise for Kingdom came from Playboy magazine and the Rocket's Blast Comicollector fanzine.
+It was never a commercial success due in part to the frequency with which it came out and its adult content.
 Another contributing factor may have been that Kingdom was sold strictly through mail-order, specialty comic stores and head shops.

 Its genre is science fiction-fantasy with a heavier emphasis on science fiction after issue #6.
 The story opens on a new, post-nuclear era with tribes fighting for survival on a primitive, fantastic Earth filled with gods and monsters.
 Gods meddle in human affairs, their appearance, temperament and vices resembling the gods of Ancient Greece.
 The story spans generations and has a huge cast of characters.
 It abounds with theories to account for religion, evolution, migration and why humans allow themselves to be distracted from the, "plaguing questions of our existence".
 The story's protagonist, Tundran, is introduced in Book Four.
 He overcomes obstacles in order to return to his father's usurped kingdom of Moorengan as a liberator.
 Along the way he falls in love with Fara, a "transgoddess" incarnate, and their adventures together represent the most linear plot line in the story.

-The First Kingdom is the first part of a trilogy, which Katz said will include Space Explorers Club and Destiny.
+The First Kingdom is the first part of a trilogy, which Katz said would include Space Explorers Club and Destiny.
 He said the first 20 issues are the introduction to the real Kingdom story in issues #21–24.
 The first 20 issues are filled with histories that are interwoven and repeat the same doomed cycle: a hard-won ascent from primitivity blossoms into a golden age of scientific advancement which inevitably devolves into war and a preoccupation with survival and superstition.
 Katz's fears concerning the human condition are revealed here.
 His characters are unable to transcend their "early programming" born out of environmental stresses and cannot escape such base motivations as greed, envy, and jealousy.
 The chance for humanity to break this cycle comes with the arrival of Queltar in #20, who encourages a select few to join him and embrace their true potential among the stars.